 There is so much to love about hellebores.
 With shiny evergreen leaves and lovely, long-blooming flowers, hellebores thrive in shade and bloom when other plants snooze.
 This makes managing hellebore issues a priority.

-And hellebores are quite healthy and vigorous, not particularly susceptible to pests.
+Hellebores are quite healthy and vigorous as well, and not particularly susceptible to pests.
 However, you’ll invite problems with hellebores if you don’t give them the growing conditions they need.
 For example, hellebores are very tolerant of different soils, but if you grow them in waterlogged soil, you can expect hellebore plant problems.
 Be sure the soil, whether acid or alkaline, offers decent drainage.

 Another example of inviting problems with hellebores involves water.
 Hellebore plant problems can arise from improper attention to watering.
 Hellebores grow best with some irrigation.
 While these plants are drought resistant, once their root systems are mature and established, they must have regular water when first transplanted.
 This is true of every plant in your garden, so no big surprise.

 Also, don’t lean too heavily on the drought resistant claim.
 Hellebores won’t do well in extreme drought at any time.

 Hellebore pests and diseases don’t take down these healthy plants very often, but aphids can sometimes be a problem.
 Look inside the blossoms and on new leaves.
 If you see a sticky substance dripping down, it is likely honeydew from aphids.
 If you notice aphids on your plants, first try washing them off with a hose.
 This usually does the trick.
 If not, import ladybugs or spray the aphids with nontoxic neem oil.

 Sometimes snails and slugs eat seedlings or new foliage.
 Your best bet is to pick them off at night and move them on their way.